monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/axioms.md

    - example: ‘Cymric (Cat)’ VBO:0100080 has foundation stock ‘Manx (Cat)’ VBO:0100156
 - NCBITaxon representing species
    - Breed created by crossing with “wild” animals of the same species.
-   - Breed created by crossing with a group of animals from another species (where no actual breed of this another species is recorded):
+   - Breed created by crossing with animals from another species (where no actual breed of this another species is recorded):
         - example: ‘Kanaani (Cat)’ VBO:0100137 has foundation stock ‘African Wildcat’ NCBITaxon:61377

 **Notes**: